 The Mission of the Strategic Air Command & Aerospace Museum is to preserve the history of Strategic Air Command, the Cold War and aerospace artifacts and to inspire learning through imaginative, innovative, and inspirational programs and exhibits.

 The Strategic Air Command (SAC) & Aerospace Museum, located between Lincoln and Omaha near Interstate 80, utilizes over 300,000 square feet of exhibit, education, and event space to educate, inspire, and entertain its guests who come from Nebraska, across the country, and around the world.
 The museum first opened in 1959 with the mission to commemorate the aircraft of the Strategic Air Command.
-The museum became well-known by giving the public the opportunity to visit an impressive array of aircraft that helped SAC preserve the peace during the Cold War.
+The museum became well-known by allowing the public to visit an impressive array of aircraft that helped SAC preserve the peace during the Cold War.

-In a natural extension of the Omaha community’s civic pride and longstanding support for Offutt Air Force Base, community leaders began a campaign to develop a new state-of-the-art facility that would not only house SAC aircraft and artifacts, but also provide a venue for the restoration of aircraft, preservation and display of historical artifacts, and the education of future generations in the areas of history, technology, and science.
+In a natural extension of the Omaha community’s civic pride and longstanding support for Offutt Air Force Base, community leaders began a campaign to develop a new state-of-the-art facility that would not only house SAC aircraft and artifacts, but also provide a venue for the restoration of aircraft, preservation, and display of historical artifacts, and the education of future generations in the areas of history, technology, and science.
 The museum moved to its current location in 1998 upon completion of an impressive new indoor facility.

 The SAC Aerospace Museum is a registered 501(c)(3) non-profit organization.
-The museum does not receive direct government funding and relies on the generosity of civic minded individuals and corporations to support its programs.
+The museum does not receive direct government funding and relies on the generosity of civic-minded individuals and corporations to support its programs.